nextfiveinc/breakbox/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file in the root of the repository for details.
+GNU General Public License v3.0 or later.
+See [COPYING](COPYING) for more details.